peterjc/thapbi-pict/docs/index.rst

 markers in ITS1, ITS2, 18S rRNA and COI and more.
 The main criteria has been mock communities with known species composition.

-The THAPBI Phyto-Threats project is supported by a grant funded jointly by the Biotechnology and Biological Sciences Research Council (`BBSRC
+The THAPBI Phyto-Threats project was initially supported by a grant funded jointly by the Biotechnology and Biological Sciences Research Council (`BBSRC
 <https://bbsrc.ukri.org/>`_), the Department for Environment, Food and Rural
 affairs (`DEFRA <https://www.gov.uk/government/organisations/department-for-environment-food-rural-affairs>`_),
 the Economic and Social Research Council (`ESRC <https://esrc.ukri.org>`_),